 If you’re an Amazon seller using PPC advertising to get your products the kind of visibility they require, there’s no driving required, you just need to take a closer look at the data.

 Like most of us, Amazon sellers are often blinded by success.
 As soon as entrepreneurs begin to dig into their businesses’ important metrics, they usually don’t get much further than, “what’s my top seller?”

 When it comes to Amazon sales, they need to look deeper.

 Questions such as, “Are my products properly optimized?”
-“Where should I increase Amazon PPC spend?”
+“Should I increase my Amazon sponsored ads spend?”
 And finally, “what’s my advertising cost or conversion rate?”

 The last question is the basis of the next part of this blog post.
 Because, that’s where Amazon sellers often receive the shock of their e-commerce lives.

 I’m talking about the moment when a seller realizes that they’re pouring money into a product that’s just not converting.
 More importantly, they’re overlooking a product that with the right Amazon PPC strategy, is poised for success.